Platoniq/wilder-journal/_articles/en/role-of-glams-misinformation.md

 {% gallery { "simple": true, "images": [{"path":"/media/glams_4.png"}] } %}

-Creating visual narratives in a collaborative and playful manner, as we did, has brought us together for an insightful exploration resulting in a creative data visualisation of the main motivations that are behind the misinformation and hate speech.
+**Creating visual narratives in a collaborative and playful manner, as we did, has brought us together for an insightful exploration** resulting in a creative data visualisation of the main motivations that are behind the misinformation and hate speech.

 Below is a graph of the reasons for creating hate speech which were then filled with images and memes that we thought captured each sentiment.
-The activity and visualization were interesting because essentially they are now artifacts that capture both data and images that capture what we’re feeling and how we are feeling them.
+The activity and visualization were interesting because essentially they are now artifacts that capture both data and images that capture what we're feeling and how we are feeling them.

 {% gallery { "simple": false, "images": [{"path":"/media/glams_5.png","alt":"Motivations for Misinformation and Hate speech","caption":"Motivations for Misinformation and Hate speech"}] } %}